BillReyor/meshtastic-llm/README.md

 python meshtastic_llm_bot.py
 ```

 When started, the program prompts for which channel(s) (0–4 or *all*) it should respond on.
-Channel 4 is preconfigured as **Queer_Chat**, mirroring the Emerald channel's setup.
 It always answers direct messages.
 The bot sends back the LLM's response in numbered chunks, prefixed like `[1/3]`, for easy ordering and occasionally broadcasts a random hacker message for users to reply to on the selected channels.

 ### Commands